 Collaborations

-The Trillium Brass Quintet's range of repertoire, wide experience, and talent and skill for arrangements, make it an ideal ensemble for collaborative efforts.
-We have been involved in a number of concert projects with organists, choirs (including a CD), and orchestra.
-Recent projects include an innovative performance of Mendelssohn's oratorio Elijah (with the orchestra grandly reconceptulalized for organ and brass), as feature artists in a symphonic show, and the more usual, but no less stirring, concerts for organ and brass.
+The Trillium Brass Quintet's special talent and skill for creating new arrangements makes it an ideal ensemble for collaborative projects.
+Many successful concerts and recordings with choirs, organists and orchestras have come to fruition, to the delight of audiences and presenters alike.
+Recent projects include an original performance of Mendelssohn's oratorio Elijah for organ and brass, a feature appearance in a symphonic show, and several stirring concerts for organ and brass.

-Please click on a tab below to see some of our recent programs.
+Please click on a tab below to view recent programs.

 The Trillium Brass Quintet has a long history of wide experince of collaborative efforts with organ.
 It has been our pleasure to work with many esteemed organists including Christopher Dawes, Michael Bloss, Peter Merrick, Ian Sadler, Frederic DeVries, Thomas Fitches, and Andrew Agar.